Vanar-AI-Excellence-Program/Assignment-3-Ahmed-Asghar-and-Aatiqa-Hussain/README.md

 - **Citation Tracking** - See exactly which documents and sections informed each answer
 - **Semantic Search** - Find relevant content using vector similarity
 - **Multi-Format Support** - Support for .txt, .doc, .docx, and .pdf files
+- **Configurable Relevance** - Document context is only attached when similarity passes an internal threshold (default ~0.62 cosine-like).
+You can raise/lower this threshold in `src/lib/server/ai.ts` if needed.

 ### **AI Capabilities**